State parks and fields are closed to the public, but City parks are open based on latest CDC giudance.

 The City is also allowing events in parks that meet the Indoor and Outdoor Events to Address COVID-19 Guidelines.
 Large events, such as street festivals, parades and road races will not be allowed.
-Events will be restricted to 25 percent of a facility's maximum capacity (no more than 25 people or 50 in an outdoor setting).
+Events will be restricted to 50 percent of a facility's maximum capacity (or 150 in an outdoor setting).

 Playgrounds in 35 parks and the Skate Park at Green Hill Park are open.